LOVE146 VISION: The abolition of child trafficking and exploitation. Nothing less.

 LOCATION: Houston, TX

-TRAVEL: The Texas Prevention Project Manager will be required to travel significantly, with 8-16 domestic trips per year (primarily within Texas).
+TRAVEL: The Prevention Advisory Specialist will be required to travel significantly, with 8-14 domestic trips per year (primarily within Texas) and local travel throughout Greater Houston.

 ANTICIPATED START DATE: November 26, 2018

-OVERVIEW: The Love146 Texas Prevention Project Manager will work in close collaboration with the Director of Prevention and other team members to execute a comprehensive strategy for Love146’s prevention initiatives in Texas.
+OVERVIEW: The Love146 Prevention Advisory Specialist will work in close collaboration with the TX Prevention Project Manager, the Director of Prevention, and other team members to execute a comprehensive strategy for Love146’s prevention initiatives in the United States.

-This role will be critical to establishing effective structures and partnerships that will contribute to Love146’s vision to end child trafficking and exploitation.
-As the Texas Prevention Project Manager, you will invest significant energies in building a framework to scale Love146’s prevention programming in Texas.
+This role will be critical to establishing effective, evidence-based programming that will contribute to Love146’s vision to end child trafficking and exploitation.
+As the Prevention Advisory Specialist, you will invest significant energies in the implementation and scaling of Not a Number, Love146’s child trafficking prevention curriculum in Texas, and will engage with and train strategic partners to employ an effective, integrated prevention strategy in Texas.

-CANDIDATE PROFILE: We’re seeking candidates who excel in relationship-building, are results-oriented, and have strong project management skills.
+CANDIDATE PROFILE: We’re seeking candidates who excel in building the skills of youth and professionals, are results-oriented, and have strong training skills.

 You are committed to getting results in a fast-paced environment and are able to handle a heavy workload without dropping the ball.
-You combine your deep technical aptitude with your ability to effectively tailor a message to influence and energize a variety of audiences.
-You are confident in your ability to quickly shift gears between details and vision, issue and solution, and execution and strategy.
+You combine your deep technical aptitude with your ability to effectively tailor a message to educate and energize a variety of audiences.
+You are confident in your ability to quickly shift gears between details and vision, issue and solution, and learning and execution.

-- In collaboration with the Director of Prevention and others on the Love146 prevention team, assist in developing program strategies that support the successful pursuit of identified strategic goals for the U.S. Prevention program.
+- In collaboration with the Director of Prevention and others, assist in developing program strategies that support the successful pursuit of identified strategic program goals.

 - Represent Love146 at high-level meetings, conferences, and other external events.